 Dr. Cox's research program, PROKids, leverages the voices of children and families to deliver safer, higher quality pediatric care.
 With funding from NIH, AHRQ and PCORI, her portfolio of work includes multiple successful pragmatic trials conducted within pediatric care systems as well as the development, validation and assessment of patient-centered outcomes.
 For example, her successful redesign of family-centered rounds in children’s hospitals increased patient safety and family engagement; a current study has engaged children with type 1 diabetes and their parents to tailor diabetes self-management resources to the unique needs of each child and family.

-Clinical Associate Professor, Law School
+Director of National Initiatives and Associate Clinical Professor, Law School

 Rachel Grob is a sociologist whose career has been devoted to investigating patients' experiences with health and health care, and to involving them in the discourse, policy processes, and institutional arrangements which impact that care.
 She is the Director of National Initiatives and Clinical Professor at the UW Law School's Center for Patient Partnerships; serves as the Qualitative Research Lead for the award-winning, internationally-vetted Database of Individual Patient Experience (DIPEx) initiative in the United States; and leads a mixed-methods portfolio of projects focused on the science of eliciting, synthesizing, and amplifying diverse patients' voices.

 Associate Professor, Department of Medicine - Cardiovascular Medicine